WICG/webmonetization/docs/remove-ads.md

 > You might think of using `document.monetization.state` instead of remembering
 > `hasPaid`.
 But, the state can go back to being `stopped` or `pending` if the user
 > backgrounds the tab.
 If they background your tab when the three seconds are over,
-> then a legitimately Web-monetized user might be shown ads!
+> then a legitimately web monetized user might be shown ads!
 Keeping a `hasPaid` variable is a better practice.